 Since then the world has been inarguably shaped by American economic and political imperatives.
 In retrospect, the then seemingly potent power of revolutionary communism – arousing fear for almost four decades – had only been an aberrational distraction to the unyielding rise of the Pax Americana.
 Today however, a new contender has risen.
 China has returned from its self-proclaimed century of humiliation and seems to be both willing and able to reshape a system born in her absence.
-A pluralism of voices in the CPC including influential strategists like Yan Xuetong have now called for the abandonment of Deng Xiaoping’s “keeping a low profile” dogma (also known as hide one’s might and build one’s strength - taoguang yanghui 韬光养晦) and have argued for a more proactive China both in its economic and, in a sharp departure from recent precedent, also in its strategic and political outreach.
+A wide array of voices in the Chinese Communist Party including influential strategists like Yan Xuetong have now called for the abandonment of Deng Xiaoping’s “keeping a low profile” dogma (also known as hide one’s might and build one’s strength - taoguang yanghui 韬光养晦) and have argued for a more proactive China both in its economic and, in a sharp departure from recent precedent, also in its strategic and political outreach.

 These new calls for a China “striving for achievement” reflect the widespread belief among Chinese elites that the power gap with the United States has narrowed and since the 2008 Wall Street meltdown the legitimacy of U.S. global rule has been enervated.
-In core indicators of power and influence the Middle Kingdom already equals and often surpasses the United States: China has, as of 2017, a larger GDP (PPP); it has become the world’s largest industrial exporter; it has reached parity in the disruptive techs of the 21st century (mainly Artificial Intelligence and Quantum Communications); and in the age of globalization, the Middle Kingdom has become the most important bilateral trade partner of 124 countries, significantly outperforming the U.S. which only has 74.
+In core indicators of power and influence the Middle Kingdom already equals and often surpasses the United States: China has, as of 2017, a larger GDP (PPP); it has become the world’s largest industrial exporter; it has reached parity in the disruptive techs of the 21st century (mainly Artificial Intelligence and Quantum Communications); and in the age of globalization, the Middle Kingdom has become the most important bilateral trade partner of 124 countries, significantly outperforming the U.S., which can count only 74.

-Amidst commercial turbulence and the U.S.’s neo-isolationist drive, China has cultivated its image as a mighty force for globalization with President Xi Jinping’s presenting eulogy in Davos.
+Amidst commercial turbulence and the U.S.’s neo-isolationist drive, China has cultivated its image as a mighty force for globalization with President Xi Jinping’s presenting eulogy at Davos.
 Even before Xi’s Davos speech however, China has been carefully planning its own institutional structures along the lines of global capitalism.
-Gradually but with decisive strikes, Beijing has established its own rating agency (Universal Credit Rating Group), upgraded the international role of its currency (set up offshore renminbi centers and included RMB in IMF’s special drawing rights), contributed most to UN peacekeeping by a large margin, and set up its own version of the World Bank with the Asian Infrastructure and Investment Bank (AIIB).
+Gradually but with decisive strikes, Beijing has established its own rating agency (Universal Credit Rating Group), upgraded the international role of its currency (set up offshore renminbi centers and successfully won the RMB’s inclusion in IMF’s special drawing rights), contributed most to UN peacekeeping by a large margin, and set up its own version of the World Bank with the Asian Infrastructure and Investment Bank (AIIB).
 As Zhang Jun, the director general of the department of international economic affairs of the ministry of foreign affairs has put it, China has gently yet unswervingly upgraded its normative power in global governance.
 China, Zhang declared, “is marching toward a new era where its economic diplomacy can make remarkable achievements,” and has already sponsored daring declarations like the G20 Action Plan on the 2030 Agenda for Sustainable Development.

-The forthcoming Silk Road Summit in Beijing
+The Silk Road summit in Beijing

 A game changer?

 Nonetheless, obvious historical differences separate the world that the U.S. faced back then from the world that China faces today.
-WWII had annihilated Europe and Asia allowing the U.S. to stand supreme and unchallenged enjoying a major power asymmetry with the rest of the world.
+WWII had annihilated Europe and Asia, allowing the U.S. to stand supreme and unchallenged in a major power asymmetry with the rest of the world.
 The Bretton Woods was, quintessentially, a U.S. unipolar moment and it was U.S. unmatched military and industrial mass that ultimately determined the global trade norms.
 China today, though on the rise, cannot outmatch the concerted forces of serious competitors in its periphery let alone project global military power.
-Increasingly, however, Beijing has found itself capable to project commercial, technological, and to a certain extent institutional power abroad.
-This new might is at the core of the ‘Belt and Road’ initiative, and may justify a parallel with historical events that have shaped global dynamics since 1944.
+Increasingly, however, Beijing has found itself capable of projecting commercial, technological, and to a certain extent institutional power abroad.
+This new might is at the core of the Belt and Road Initiative, and may justify a parallel with historical events that have shaped global dynamics since 1944.

 Very much like the Bretton Woods conference, the initial impulse of the ‘Belt and Road’ and its summit stems from an eagerness to address the economic woes of our age and challenges to globalization.
 In 1944 there was a collective consensus that the catastrophic mid-war period stemmed from the denial of the U.S. to provide public goods while it had already surpassed Great Britain as the leading industrial economy — a case well understood by Charles Kindleberger, the intellectual architect of the Marshal plan.

 Today, the Belt and Road’s larger effect is to solidify a greater world community around a dominant core, China, and a wider periphery, Eurasia.
 It is the latter that has the potential to bring about new relations of power within the world economy.
 This is not to say we are seeing the birth of a new global system per se, but rather a shift in the current one—a shift of its center of gravity from the Atlantic Ocean to Eurasia.
-Henry Kissinger has captured this in his latest book “World Order” declaring that Eurasian economic integration turns the U.S. into a peripheral geopolitical island.
+Henry Kissinger has captured this in his latest book “World Order”, declaring that Eurasian economic integration turns the U.S. into a peripheral geopolitical island.
 Though the general rules of the game remain valid, some big players lose their advantage and others rise to the occasion, while the disruption allows many more to enter the game.
-In the same way, Post-Bretton Woods England lost its primacy while Germany, a renewed European Community, Japan and many parts of Asia rose simultaneously.
+In the same way, post-Bretton Woods England lost its primacy while Germany, a renewed European Community, Japan and many parts of Asia rose simultaneously.

 Therefore, despite obvious differences between the Bretton Woods power dynamics and today’s uncertain present, there remains a major similarity: the naissance of both an abstract community and an institutional structure capable of upholding a global political-economic system — previously guaranteed by the United States and today placed slowly under the guardianship of the Middle Kingdom.
 In fact, this renewed system’s major institutions and policies have already been decided.
-From the AIIB which is seen by the United States at least as a competitor to the World Bank, to the countless bilateral and multilateral agreements that have tied the economic fate of countries around the globe to China, a great part of Eurasia is now infused by the structures and stories needed to create a new sino-centric status quo.
-In a multipolar world, the formation of global governance architecture is not episodic, but an ongoing systematic process, and the Beijing BRI summit will not plot for a compelling Chinese victory, but instead orchestrate China’s return as a vigorous global power.
+From the AIIB which is seen by the United States at least as a competitor to the World Bank, to the countless bilateral and multilateral agreements that have tied the economic fate of countries around the globe to China, a great part of Eurasia is now infused by the structures and stories needed to create a new Sino-centric status quo.
+In a multipolar world, the formation of global governance architecture is not episodic, but an ongoing systematic process, and Beijing’s BRI summit was not designed to plot for a compelling Chinese victory, but instead orchestrate China’s return as a vigorous global power.

-From the international community to a sino-centric community of fate?
+From the international community to a Sino-centric community of fate?

 Sino-U.S. fiduciary institutional symbiosis

 The renowned British historian and diplomat, E. H. Carr, authoritatively attested that the core pursuit of the study of international relations is, "to establish methods of peaceful change.”
 The BRI with its developmental agenda and grand vision for an integrated and economically flourishing Eurasia offers an attractive roadmap for the United States and China to work together.
-Instead of institutional contention the two nations in the spirit of amity must look for an institutional symbiosis which could serve the highest ideas of both.
-Neither nation is unassailable to bilateral conflict.
+Instead of institutional contention the two nations in the spirit of amity must look for an institutional symbiosis that could serve the highest ideas of both.
+Neither nation is unassailable from bilateral conflict.